Paraiyar: British colonial era

 By the early 19th century, the Paraiyars had a degraded status in the Tamil society.
 Francis Buchanan's report on socio-economic condition of South Indians described them ("Pariar") as inferior caste slaves, who cultivated the lands held by Brahmins.
 This report largely shaped the perceptions of the British officials about contemporary society.
 They regarded Pariyars as an outcaste, untouchable community.
 In the second half of the 19th century, there were frequent descriptions of the Paraiyars in official documents and reformist tracts as being "disinherited sons of the earth".
 The first reference to the idea may be that written by Francis Whyte Ellis in 1818, where he writes that the Paraiyars "affect to consider themselves as the real proprietors of the soil".
-In 1894, William Goudie, a Weslyan missionary, said that the Paraiyars were self-evidently the "disinherited children of the soil".
+In 1894, William Goudie, a Wesleyan missionary, said that the Paraiyars were self-evidently the "disinherited children of the soil".
 English officials such as Ellis believed that the Paraiyars were serfs toiling under a system of bonded labour that resembled the European villeinage.
 However, scholars such as Burton Stein argue that the agricultural bondage in Tamil society was different from the contemporary British ideas of slavery.

 Historians such as David Washbrook have argued that the socio-economic status of the Paraiyars rose greatly in the 18th century during the Company rule in India; Washbrook calls it the "Golden Age of the Pariah".
 Raj Sekhar Basu disagrees with this narrative, although he agrees that there were "certain important economic developments".

 The Church Mission Society converted many Paraiyars to Christianity by the early 19th century.
 During the British Raj, the missionary schools and colleges admitted Paraiyar students amid opposition from the upper-caste students.
 In 1893, the colonial government sanctioned an additional stipend for the Paraiyar students.
-The colonial officials, scholars, and missionaries attempted to rewrite the history of the Paraiyars, characterising them as a community that enjoyed a high status in the past.
-Edgar Thurston (1855–1935), for example, claimed that their status was nearly equal to that of the Brahmins in the past.
+Many of the colonial officials, scholars, and missionaries expressed the opinion, that Paraiyars as a community, enjoyed a high status in the past.
+Edgar Thurston (1855–1935), is of the opinion, that their status was nearly equal to that of the Brahmins in the past.
 H. A. Stuart, in his Census Report of 1891, claimed that Valluvars were a priestly class among the Paraiyars, and served as priests during Pallava reign.
 Robert Caldwell, J. H. A. Tremenheere and Edward Jewitt Robinson claimed that the ancient poet-philosopher Thiruvalluvar was a Paraiyar.